normtak/project-rosa/README.md

 The structure is as follows.
 - 'data' - contains file with raw data.
 - 'analysis' - contains python modules for EDA and statistical analysis, as well as separate folder with produced charts and PowerBI report.
-- 'models' - contains modules with ML/DL/statistical models which are being tested for forecasting performanc (this part is work-in-progress).
+- 'models' - contains modules with ML/DL/statistical models which are being tested for forecasting performance (this part is work-in-progress).
 - 'modules' - contains Python modules with helper functions, which are used in other modules.

 ## Models.